Favourite Fell Days: Dale Head and Hindscarth

 ard crag summit

-Last March we decided to tackle a relatively unexplored area for us, the Newlands Valley.
-We'd done Catbells, Maiden Moor, High Spy, Dale Head and Hindscarth, so we'd essentially walked some of the ridges above the valley, but this time we would actually be right in it.
-The weather was perfect; clear, sunny but cool enough just for a fleece.
+Last March we decided to visit a relatively unexplored area for us, the Newlands Valley.
+We'd climbed Catbells, Maiden Moor, High Spy, Dale Head and Hindscarth, so we'd essentially walked some of the ridges above the valley, but this time we would actually be right in the thick of it.
+The weather was perfect; clear, sunny but just cool enough.

-We parked at Little Town and would have gone further to the spaces at the head of Rigg Beck but our Land Rover wouldn't fit easily over Chapel Bridge, so we walked the mile or so to where we would have parked, at Birkrigg Quarry.
+We parked at Little Town and would have gone further to the spaces at the head of Rigg Beck but we couldn’t make the turn over tiny Chapel Bridge in the Land Rover, so we walked the mile or so to where we would have parked at Birkrigg Quarry.
 It was a pleasant, flat walk by Rigg Beck through the little valley of the same name, with Causey Pike towering over us to the right and Ard Crags looking huge and slightly menacing from this viewpoint.

-An obvious crossing point of the beck and faint path diagonally up through the bracken signalled the beginning of the climb up to the foot of Aikin Knott (sounds like something a chiropractor could fix) as the summit of Ard Crags is no longer visible from this point.
-There is one enormous grassy bank to overcome and, in the heat of the morning, it was a real slog.
-We hate walking up grassy banks and much prefer a rocky path - concentrating on where to put your feet takes your mind off what you're doing!
+An obvious crossing point of the beck and faint path diagonally up through the bracken signalled the beginning of the climb up to the foot of Aikin Knott (sounding like something a chiropractor could fix) as the summit of Ard Crags was no longer visible from this point.
+There was an enormous grassy bank to overcome and, in the heat of the morning, it was a real slog.

 Ard Crags looking menacing